PearInc/PearDownloader.js/docs/get-started.md

-# Get Started with PearPlayer
+# Get Started with PearDownloader

 **PearDownloader** is a multi-source and multi-protocol P2P streaming downloader that works in the **browser**.
 It's easy to get started!